Find Trade Colleges

 The total student population at Central Community College is 5,974, which includes 1,761 full-time undergraduates.
 The school has a student-to-faculty ratio of 15 to 1.

-Roughly 25% of students at Central Community College take out loans to pay for college.
+25% of Central Community College students take out loans to afford college costs.
 The typical student loan amount is $4,108 a year.
-The student loan default rate of 2.9% means most graduates are not struggling to pay off their loans.
+Central Community College has a 2.9% student default rate.
+This is excellent when you compare it to the national rate of 10.8%.

 #2